218th Field Artillery Regiment (United States): Early history

 The 218th Field Artillery Regiment traces its lineage to the Portland Light Battery, a militia unit founded by Portland volunteers in 1866, immediately after the American Civil War.
 However, the status of militia units declined as the citizens didn't consider a well-armed and disciplined reserve force necessary anymore.
 By 1872, the Portland Light Battery and three infantry companies were all that remained of the Oregon militia.
 During the Bannock War in 1878, the battery was mobilized to defend northeastern Oregon, but it never saw action and the Indians surrendered by September of that year.
 The Bannock War did, however, convince Oregonians of the need of skilled reserve forces, and new units were formed and the old ones were revamped.
 Membership in these militia organizations was more fraternal than military.
 For example, the published by-laws of the Portland Light Battery stated that "new members shall be voted upon by the membership and if three nay votes are counted, the man will not be accepted."
 Dues of fifty cents per month were charged to enable a member to buy his own equipment.
 Centralized control and military standardization within the State was nonexistent.

 During the late Nineteenth Century, the National Guard underwent serious reorganization and expansion.
 In 1916, Battery A of the artillery was sent to the Mexico–United States border for federal service defending against cross-border raids by Pancho Villa.
 While the unit did not see combat, it underwent valuable training.
 In 1917, The Oregon Field Artillery helped form the 147th Field Artillery Regiment.
-The 147th served with the 32nd Infantry Division during World War I. The 218th claims heritage from the 147th, thus the symbol of the 32nd Division is on its coat of arms.
-In 1921, the Ninth Corps Area in the Western U.S. was given the 41st Infantry Division, and Oregon filled the unit's 82nd Brigade with the 162nd Infantry Regiment, the 186th Infantry Regiment, and the newly formed 218th Field Artillery Regiment.
+The 147th served with the 32nd Infantry Division during World War I. The 218th claims heritage from the 147th, thus, the symbol of the 32nd Division is on its coat of arms.